The Upper Hand to Higher Education

 - Academic needs assessment and program planning

 - College life adjustment and study skills workshops

 - Community services and cultural enrichment activities

-To be eliglble for VUB services, veterans must meet the following criteria:
+To be eligible for VUB services, veterans must meet the following criteria:

-- Be either considered low-income as calculated by family income and number of dependants, or a potential first-generation college student, meaning neither of your parents earned a four-year college degree.
+- Be considered either low-income (calculated by family income and number of dependents) or a first-generation college student (neither of your parents earned a four-year college degree).